Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 1

 us the war in spite of all.

-thing that wits by his brave boys
+thing that sorts up his brave boys

-when they don't do things just quickly
+when they don't do things properly.

-but somehow they seem to know that
+but somehow they seem to Know that

 each drop of their blood far more than

-my disproval as their loves & inbs
+my disposal as their lives & limbs

 are now.
 I am so glad poor old